10 saved turns

 Open saved booth copy

-Reach for it when the set needs lift, conversation between parts, and something that can move without turning blunt.
-It leaves Black Wave/Bad Vibrations by Arcade Fire off Neon Bible (2007) a clean lane instead of boxing the handoff in.
-Black Wave/Bad Vibrations is already changing how the current record reads.
+Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
+It leaves After Hours by A Tribe Called Quest off People’s Instinctive Travels and the Paths of Rhythm (1990) a clean lane instead of boxing the handoff in.
+After Hours is already changing how the current record reads.

 Record in focus